labex-labs/open-source-labs/python/python-mastery/lab-ex5-3-higher-order-functions/en/intro.md

 # Introduction

-Higher-order functions are functions that can take other functions as arguments or return functions as results.
-This concept is fundamental in functional programming and allows for more modular, reusable code.
-In this lab, you will learn how to implement and use higher-order functions in Python to improve your code structure.
+In this lab, you will learn about higher-order functions in Python.
+Higher-order functions can accept other functions as arguments or return functions as results.
+This concept is crucial in functional programming and enables you to write more modular and reusable code.

-**Objectives:**

-- Understand what higher-order functions are
-- Create a higher-order function that takes a function as an argument
-- Refactor existing functions to use a higher-order function
-- Use Python's built-in `map()` function

-**Files Modified:** `reader.py`
+You will understand what higher-order functions are, create one that takes a function as an argument, refactor existing functions to use a higher-order function, and utilize Python's built-in `map()` function.
+The `reader.py` file will be modified during the lab.